Guide to the

 Tools

-For example, an investor may invest in an 80%/20% blend of “Buffer” (0 to -10% protection) and “Deep Buffer” ( -5% to -30% protection) Strategies, respectively, beginning in a specific month, to achieve a specific risk objective.
+For example, an investor may invest in an 80%/20% blend of “Buffer” (0 to -10% protection) and “Deep Buffer” ( -5% to -30% protection) Strategies, respectively, beginning in a specific month, in pursuit of a specific risk objective.

-The Scenario Analyzer Tool suggests the potential optimal blend of strategies and corresponding potential returns for various reference asset levels and scenarios.
+The Scenario Analyzer Tool can help you explore potential blends of strategies and corresponding potential target outcomes for various reference asset levels and scenarios.

 Estimating potential returns before the end of the outcome period

-The Intraperiod Pricing Tool provides intraperiod valuations based on the Black-Scholes model.
+The Intraperiod Pricing Tool can help you explore potential intraperiod outcomes based on the Black-Scholes model.

 The tool takes into account the remaining time in the outcome period, along with investors’expectations of volatility, dividend, interest rate, and price of the reference asset.